- Aug 07, 2019

 All in all, phpBB is a feature-rich option for running a forum, either as a standalone project or connected to your existing website.
 It’s easy to find online help from developers, and the styles database has hundreds of packages to choose from to make your forum look unique.

-How to Create a Forum Using phpBB (In 5 Steps)
+How to Create a phpBB Forum (In 5 Steps)